 1. Creatine Monohydrate

-Recommended Dose: 6-10 grams before or during your workout.
-Look for products that contain a 2:1:1 ratio of leucine:isoleucine:valine to make sure you're getting the leucine you need to maximize muscle recovery.
+Recommended Dose: Take 6-10 grams of total amino acids before or during your workout.
+Look for products that contain a 2:1:1 or 3:1:1 ratio of leucine:isoleucine:valine to make sure you're getting the leucine you need to maximize muscle recovery.

 4. Fish Oil

-When it comes to building strength and muscle mass and improving all-around performance, recovery is just as important—if not more so—than your workout itself.
-Fish oil, an excellent source of omega-3 fatty acids, is a key player in the recovery process.
+When it comes to building strength and muscle mass and improving all-around performance, recovery is just as important as your workout itself.
+Fish oil, an excellent source of omega-3 fatty acids, can help optimize that recovery process.*